Farmhouse121/Adventures-in-Financial-Data-Science/README.md

 To read my work on Medium go here: https://stattrader.medium.com

-You can buy copies of my books via: https://www.gillerinvestments.com/store
+You can buy copies of my books via: https://www.gillerinvestments.com/store or from Apple Books https://apple.co/3cQZoKl, Google Books http://bit.ly/39m8MDC and Amazon https://amzn.to/39cuRDa.
+The webpage for the 2nd.
+Edition is here https://www.worldscientific.com/worldscibooks/10.1142/12678.

 Thanks,
 Graham